 Everyone is at risk of developing a clot while flying, though some people have a higher risk than others.
 The chart above can help you assess your risk.
 Note one thing that is not mentioned: Being an elite athlete raises your risk of a clot while flying.
 Studies show that around 85% of after-flight blood clot victims are athletes.

 Keep in mind that everyone is at an increased risk for a blood clot while flying.

 Blood Clot Symptoms

 Even with precautionary measures, you can have a pulmonary embolism or a DVT (deep vein thrombosis) after airplane travel.
 If you have any symptoms of either of these conditions (listed below), go to the emergency room.
 Pulmonary embolisms often are fatal.
-Prompt administration of blood thinners and bed rest can prevent long term vein, heart, or lung damage as well as a fatal blood clot.
+Prompt administration of blood thinners and bed rest can prevent long-term vein, heart, or lung damage and a fatal blood clot.
 The emergency room is the safest place for you if you notice any symptoms of a blood clot, DVT, or pulmonary embolism.
 You do not have to have all of the symptoms to have a clot.

 Deep Vein Thrombosis (DVT)

 A DVT is a blood clot that forms in a vein.
 The most common site for these clots is in the large veins of the legs, particularly behind the knee.
 Some of the symptoms of a DVT are:

 - Leg pain or tenderness.